PiedPiper911/ASML/README.md

 In ASML, a scenario is defined by means of the < Scenario > element, which consists of three sub-elements, < Mission>, < Resource>, and < Constraint>.
 There is and can only be one < Scenario > as the root element.
 In it, the mission description language performs hierarchical splitting to decompose complex tasks into easy-to-solve subtasks, which are processed separately.
 According to the hierarchy from high to low, it mainly includes scenario , missions,tasks and subtasks.
 Among them, < Mission > denotes scene mission, < Task > denotes task, and < SubTask > denotes sub-task.

-Figure 1.
+Fig 1.
 XML Schema for the Scenario element

 <div align="center">
   <img src="https://github.com/PiedPiper911/ASML/blob/main/image-20240320172517471.png?raw=true">